fbpx

 AI in times of health crisis

 In partnership with Scale AI, the Port of Montreal is using artificial intelligence to streamline the supply chain.
-Two key projects have been implemented: a system to quickly identify goods deemed "critical" by government authorities and a tool for planning freight trains based on variables such as ship arrivals, storage capacity and workforce availability.
+In this context, CargO2ai is a system to quickly identify goods deemed "critical" by government authorities.
 Learn more:

 The Trucking PORTal application: A GHG reduction project